 Combining these two objects, in this paper we introduce deformation of the universal bundle from the view point of the fundamental group of an underlying four manifold.
 Suppose again that $\Gamma$ is isomorphic to a free abelian group of rank $m$.
-A connection $A$ on $E$ extends to a connection $A_{\rho}$ on $E \otimes f^*L_{\rho}$, passing through the homomorphism $\pi_1(X) \to \pi_1(B \Gamma)$ induced by $f$.
-If one considers all the irreducible connections in the same way, there is a transform from the set of irreducible connections on $E$ to the one on $E \otimes f^* L_{\rho}$:
+A connection $A$ on $E$ extends to a connection $A_{\rho}$ on $E \otimes f^*L_{\rho}$, passing through the homomorphism ${\bf f } : \pi_1(X) \to \Gamma = \pi_1(B \Gamma)$ induced by $f$.
+If one considers all the irreducible connections in the same way, there is a transform

-We obtain the full map if we consider all the representations:
+from the set of irreducible connections on $E$ to the one on $E \otimes f^* L_{\rho}$.
+We obtain the full map if we consider all the representations

 Thus ${\frak B}^*(E) \times \Pic(B\Gamma)$ parametrizes connections on the bundles $\{ E \otimes f^* L_{\rho} \}_{\rho}$.
-Consider the following bundle:
+Consider the following bundle

 which consists of the family of bundles with connections $({\mathbb E}|_{X \times \{ [A] \}}) \otimes f^* L_{\rho}$ on $X$ parametrized by ${\frak B}^*(E) \times \Pic(B\Gamma)$.
 Here $\boxtimes_{X}$ denotes the fibered product over $X$.
-For our construction of twisted Donaldson invariants, we need a family of bundles with connections on $X \times B\Gamma$:
+For our construction of twisted Donaldson invariants, we need a family of bundles with connections on $X \times B\Gamma$.

 \begin{definition} Let $X$ be a compact and spin $4$-manifold and suppose that $c_2(E)$ is odd.
-The twisted universal bundle is defined by:
+The twisted universal bundle is defined by

 where $\boxtimes_{\Pic} $ is the fibered product with respect to the Picard group. \end{definition}